-VII.
 Closing – Final Mediation Term

 VII.1 By the end of the mediation procedure, the parties shall sign the final mediation term, which results from the consensual agreement, late payment or above limit payment (see item IV.6 above) and unilateral decision from one of the parties involved.

 VII.2 In case mediators understand that the negotiation has become unproductive, or due to a moral reason that makes impossible for them to continue (case in which the mediators are not obligated to explain the reason); the final term must declare the procedure`s ending and carry the signature of all participants involved.

 VII.3 In case the procedure`s ending occurs due to an individual decision from one of the parties, the term may contain its written will and formal manifestation of the other participants, taking in consideration that any persuasion attempt regarding this decision is prohibited.

 VII.4 The mediation agreement may also be mentioned the final mediation term.

 The final mediation term shall include both beginning and ending mediation dates, and, if required, an overview regarding the mediation agreement.